 The brownout detection threshold and its hysteresis are set by the voltage divider ratio and resistor values.
-This pin also detects the input line range to set the corresponding on-time factors.
-Both the brownout protection and line range detection are based on VINAC peak voltage; the threshold and hysteresis are also based on line peak voltage.
+Brownout protection is based on VINAC peak voltage; the threshold and hysteresis are also based on line peak voltage.
 The peak VINAC voltage can be easily translated into RMS value.
 Suggested resistor values for the voltage divider are 3 M Ω ±1% from the rectified input voltage to VINAC and 46.4 k Ω ±1% from VINAC to ground.
 These resistors set the typical thresholds for RMS line voltages, as shown in Table 2.

 Table 2.
-Brownout and Range Change Thresholds
+Brownout Thresholds

-THRESHOLD BROWNOUT (RMS) MAINS SELECT (RMS)
+THRESHOLD BROWNOUT (RMS)

-Falling 65 V 150.9 V
+Falling 65 V

-Rising 79.8 V 161.2 V
+Rising 79.8 V